microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Debugging

-Adaptive Tool lets developers debug LG, LU, and dialog files.
+Adaptive Tool lets developers debug LG, LU, QNA, and dialog files.
 When using a debugger you set breakpoints in your code, but those breakpoints correspond to classes and methods.
-Setting breakpoints in dialogs, LG and LU files allow you to get breakpoints in specific instances of a template rather than a code breakpoint which applies to all instances.
+Setting breakpoints in dialogs, LG, LU and QNA files allow you to get breakpoints in specific instances of a template rather than a code breakpoint which applies to all instances.
 This section covers the steps and shows an example of how to [configure](#configuration), [initialize](#start-your-bot-and-complete-initialization), and [debug](#debug-your-bot) a bot.

 ### Configuration

 - [Install](#getting-started) the Adaptive Tool extension.
-- Open the LG, LU ,or dialog file to debug.
+- Open the LG, LU, QNA, or dialog file to debug.
 - To configure Visual Studio Code, add a target in your `launch.settings` file.

 Here's an example of a typical `launch.json`: